DWTechs/Checkard.js/README.md

  *
  * @param {number} n - The number to check.
  * @param {boolean} [type=true] - An optional boolean parameter to specify the type check (default is true).
- * @returns True if the number is positive and passes the type check, otherwise false.
+ * @returns {boolean} True if the number is positive and passes the type check, otherwise false.
  */
 isPositive(n: number, type: boolean = true): boolean {}